Custom Metal Sculpture Fabrication

 Once all pieces of the sculpture have been completed, they are welded at their connection points to maximize their strength.
 Some designers prefer to keep the welds visible as a rough and earthy aesthetic touch but if the goal is a smooth surface, the next step is to grind and sand down the weld area until it blends in with the surrounding metal, followed by a thorough polishing treatment that adds a final layer of beauty to the finished piece.

 If properly fabricated, metal sculptures will stand the test of time in practically all weather conditions.
-If you are an architect, your project will achieve best results if you work with a custom metal fabricator with the insights and experience needed to transform a functional material like metal into a beautiful work of art.
+If you are an architect, your project will achieve the best results if you work with a custom metal fabricator with the insights and experience needed to transform a functional material like metal into a beautiful work of art.

 We Are The Metal Fabrication Experts